 The British Medical Association has suggested a ‘soft’ system of ‘presumed consent’, whereby organ donation (for those over the age of 16) would be the default position, but individuals could opt-out while alive.
 Next of kin would be informed after death that the individual had not opted out and asked if they are aware of any unregistered objection: this would make their decision easier than at present.
 If not, organs could be transplanted.
 This is now the position in Wales, and we support this being rolled out across the UK, accompanied by public information and education campaigns.
 We support campaigns to encourage the public to discuss their wishes for the end of life, including organ donation, in advance.

 What we’re doing

-In 2008 the BHA made a submission to a House of Lords inquiry into organ donation, was consulted by the Organ Donation Taskforce, and gave oral evidence to the Welsh Assembly Government Committee Inquiry into Presumed Consent for Organ Donation, recommending that the UK adopt a presumed consent ‘opt-out’ organ donor scheme to replace the current ‘opt-in’ scheme.
+In 2008 Humanists UK made a submission to a House of Lords inquiry into organ donation, was consulted by the Organ Donation Taskforce, and gave oral evidence to the Welsh Assembly Government Committee Inquiry into Presumed Consent for Organ Donation, recommending that the UK adopt a presumed consent ‘opt-out’ organ donor scheme to replace the current ‘opt-in’ scheme.
 While the Organ Donation taskforce did not recommend the introduction of a system of presumed consent at the present time, it did recommend public investment into education about organ donation, which we welcomed.

 However, the Welsh Assembly did decide to proceed on moving to a soft opt-out system, which it did in December 2015.
 The Northern Ireland Government has also indicated support for a similar change, although a private member’s bill to introduce it was rejected in January 2016.